 Veteran Housing Help: Grants, Loans And Assistance Programs

-Veterans who serve and protect our freedom deserve all the thanks and resources we can give them.
-It’s for this reason that veteran housing is such an important topic.
-Every veteran should have the ability to find a safe living arrangement that meets their needs.
+Veterans who served and protected our freedom deserve all the thanks and resources we can provide.
+Veteran housing is such an important topic because every veteran should be able to live in safe and secure housing that meets their needs.

 Veteran Housing Assistance For The Unhoused

 Many veterans become unhoused due to factors beyond their control.
 For veterans returning from war, the readjustment to civilian life can be challenging.
 According to a 2017 survey from the Department of Veterans Affairs, veterans share many societal problems with the general population that put them at high risk of becoming unhoused, including substance abuse, untreated mental illness and poverty.
 Post-traumatic stress disorder can also complicate and obstruct a veteran’s transition to civilian life.